Solar Connect T&Cs

 If We become aware of any changes that alter the suitability of the Home Owner or Small Business to continue participation in the Trial (in our complete discretion) then We will notify the Home Owner or Small Business that their participation will terminate.

-A participant Home Owner/Small Business hereby consents to Us remotely accessing, controlling and monitoring the Future Grid Equipment, and to the collection, storage and use for the purposes of the Project of User Data.
+A participant Home Owner/Small Business hereby consents to Us remotely accessing, controlling and monitoring the Future Grid Equipment, and to the collection, storage and use of User Data for the purposes of the Project.

 5. Participation Rules and Process for conduct of Works by Business